SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

 #### Case 1: Storing the firmware file on microSD card and burning it to RS9116's flash

 In this case, the firmware file is stored on a microSD card.
 The firmware content is flashed on to RS9116W in chunks with the length of each chunk being 4096 bytes.
-For implementing this, you need a microSD card with an available size of more than 2 MB because the RS9116 firmware file (.rps) is closer to 2 MB.
+For implementing this, you need a microSD card with an available size of more than 2 MB because the RS9116 firmware file (.rps) is generally around 2 MB.
 In this example, the below mentioned microSD card is used.

 Part number: SDCS2/32GB